Why Work Together?

 - Delay parenthood until at least age 25.
 (See more: Why Wait?)

 - Have a small family – no more than two kids.

 According to the Brookings Institute, “…The benefits to taxpayers would likely be positive as well, since society would gain from extra taxes paid on the affected individuals’ extra income, from savings on benefits those individuals might otherwise receive, and from lower costs for crime, poor health, and related social problems.”

 Indeed, studies have shown that interventions aimed specifically at improved access to family planning and the adoption of smaller families will increase economic prosperity and reduce the costs of public services and infrastructure.

 Families are made better, not bigger, and communities benefit.
 It’s a win-win, for all.

 It’s time for leaders to recognize the social and economic benefits of better family planning by creating incentives and policies that encourage parents to wait to have kids and choose small families.

 Guaranteed Minimum Income:

 Guaranteed Minimum Income, or “baby bonds” as Cory Booker has called it, creates a trust fund for children in order to break the cycle of inequality.
-Fair Start Movement has taken that concept a step further, tying it to sustainable family size.
+Having Kids has taken that concept a step further, tying it to sustainable family size.
 Read our letter to the District of Columbia for a discussion of our proposal.

 By coming together as communities, we can ensure a fair start for all kids.
 We have to do our part through promoting and adopting smaller families that impose less on shared resources, on our planet, and allow us to invest more in every child.